BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Go to the tool box > expand the change detection folder

-Double click change detection statisrics
+Double click change detection statistics

 Select unsupervised 1987(i.e.' K-means 1987 stack) as the 'initial state' image and click ok.

 Select unsupervised 2002(i.e., K-means 2002) as the 'final stage' image and click ok.

+Definine Equivalent parameter dialogue box pops-up> select unclassified for both the initial state classess and the final state classes> click ok.

-Choose your output file name location  > type change detection statistics and click ok.
+Change Detection Statistics Output dialogue pops-up> Choose your output filename and save as Change Detection Statistics> click ok.

 Change Detection Statistics results pop-up. you can see the percentage change, pixel change and area change (in square metre). you can also save your result as a text file. click file and save.